Searches for Long-Lived Particles at the Future FCC-ee

 \subsubsection{Production and Kinematics of Electroweak-scale HNLs}

-As a first step to exploring the sensitivity of FCC-ee to EW-scale HNLs, Table~\ref{tab:HNLexpectedEvents} shows the cross section (center column) and the expected number of events (right column) for an HNL with a mass of $m_N=50$~\GeV when produced and decayed through the process described in Eq.~\eqref{eq:sim_HNL} and shown in Fig.~\ref{fig:diagram_eeZ_heavyN}.
+As a first step to exploring the sensitivity of FCC-ee to EW-scale HNLs, Table~\ref{tab:HNLexpectedEvents} shows the cross section (center column) and the expected number of events (right column) for an HNL with a mass of $m_N=50$~GeV when produced and decayed through the process described in Eq.~\eqref{eq:sim_HNL} and shown in Figure~\ref{fig:diagram_eeZ_heavyN}.